NEBRASKA

 (1891 - 1948/present), Bellevue

-An independent trading post on the Missouri River near Papillion Creek.
-It was abandoned when Ramsay Crooks and Robert McClellan both joined the Pacific Fur Company.
+An independent trading post on the Missouri River just upstream of Papillion Creek.
+Attacked by Indians in 1810.
+It was abandoned before the winter of 1810-11 when Ramsay Crooks and Robert McClellan both had joined the Pacific Fur Company.
+Exact location undetermined.

 Post of the Otos

-A wintering trading house built by James (Jacques) Mackay of the Missouri Company, located on the west bank of the Missouri River about one-half league above the mouth of the Platte River.
-In 1796 it was possibly relocated by Francisco Derouin (Don Frederico Autman) to a new location about two leagues below the mouth of the Platte River (near Plattsmouth).
+A wintering trading house built by James (Jacques) Mackay of the Missouri Company, located on the west bank of the Missouri River about one-half of a Spanish league above the mouth of the Platte River.
+Exact location undetermined.
+During the next trading season in 1796 a new winter post was built by Francisco Derouin (Don Frederico Autman) at a new location about two Spanish leagues below the mouth of the Platte River (near Plattsmouth).

 The Spanish authorities in St. Louis in 1794 had believed that British (Canadian) traders had built or were planning to build a blockhouse on the Platte River somewhere near the Oto villages.
 There never was such a post.